Contrastive Learning for Unsupervised Domain Adaptation of Time Series: with Adapting Other CL Methods

-\section{\framework with SimCLR}
+\subsection{\framework with SimCLR}

-In our \framework framework, we capture semantic information in time series data by leveraging contrastive learning.
-Specifically, we adapt momentum contrast (MoCo) \cite{he2020momentum} for contrastive learning in our framework.
-This choice is motivated by earlier research from other domains \cite{he2020momentum, chen2020improved, yeche2021neighborhood, dwibedi2021little}, where MoCo was found to yield more stable negative samples (due to the momentum-updated feature extractor) as compared to other approaches throughout each training step, such as SimCLR\cite{chen2020simple}.
+In our \framework framework, we capture contextual representation in time series data by leveraging contrastive learning.
+Specifically, we adapt momentum contrast (MoCo) \citep{he2020momentum} for contrastive learning in our framework.
+This choice is motivated by earlier research from other domains \citep{he2020momentum, chen2020improved, yeche2021neighborhood, dwibedi2021little}, where MoCo was found to yield more stable negative samples (due to the momentum-updated feature extractor) as compared to other approaches throughout each training step, such as SimCLR\citep{chen2020simple}.
 In principle, stability yields stronger negative samples for the contrastive learning objectives and, therefore, increases the mutual information between the positive pair (\ie, two augmented views of the same sample).
 Furthermore, MoCo allows storing the negative samples within a queue, facilitating a larger number of negative samples for the contrastive loss as compared to SimCLR.
-As shown earlier \cite{bachman2019learning, tian2020contrastive, tian2020makes}, the lower bound of the mutual information between the positive pair increases with a larger number of negative samples in CL.
-With that motivation, we opted for MoCo \cite{he2020momentum} in our \framework instead of SimCLR\cite{chen2020simple}.
+As shown earlier \citep{bachman2019learning, tian2020contrastive, tian2020makes}, the lower bound of the mutual information between the positive pair increases with a larger number of negative samples in CL.
+With that motivation, we opted for MoCo \citep{he2020momentum} in our \framework instead of SimCLR\citep{chen2020simple}.
 Nevertheless, we evaluate our choice through numerical experiments below.

-We now further perform an ablation study where we repeat the experiments with SimCLR (instead of MoCo).
-Specifically, we provide results for decompensation prediction (see Table~\ref{tab:res_simclr_decom}), in-hospital mortality prediction (see Table~\ref{tab:res_simclr_mor}), and length of stay prediction (see Table~\ref{tab:res_simclr_los}).
+We now further perform an ablation study where we repeat the experiments with SimCLR (instead of MoCo) for our case study from Sec.~\ref{sec:case_study}.
+Specifically, we provide results for decompensation prediction (see Table~\ref{tab:res_simclr_decom}), mortality prediction (see Table~\ref{tab:res_simclr_mor}), and length of stay prediction (see Table~\ref{tab:res_simclr_los}).